Get ready for three weekends of discovering art! Here’s an event overview for 2013:

 Celebrate the festival kickoff at Artspace (50 Orange Street) with all the artists!
 The central hub exhibition features one work by each of the CWOS participating artists.
-Pick up your free Passport and the Official Map & Guide.
-Stay in the area for a night of LAMP (Light Artists Making Places)installations throughout the Ninth Square, including a Crystal Ball.
-FREE!
+Pick up the Official Map & Guide.
+Bar will be open until 8pm.

 The Alternative Space weekend sets New Haven’s CWOS apart from other open studio weekends by offering artists from across Connecticut, and those who are interested in creating site-specific works, a unique backdrop to showcase their talents.
 Each year the Alternative Space provides artists with the chance to show work in vacant historic properties throughout the city, connecting artists and visitors with different areas of New Haven.
-This year’s exhibition will take place in the New Haven Register Building (40 Sargent Drive, off I-95), a mid-century building that was originally built as the Gant Shirt Factory.
-It has most recently been a newspaper production plant, where writers have long been committed to the same notions of transparency and clarity that will help inspire CWOS’s crystal-themed work!
+This year’s exhibition will take place in the Goffe Street Armory (290 Goffe Street, New Haven), a colonial armory full of rich New Haven history.
+At an area of 155,000 square feet, the Goffe Street Armory presents a unique backdrop for visual artists to showcase their ideas and for visitors to enjoy the art.
+Stop by between 12:00-5:00 PM.

 Need help getting oriented?